Illustration of a calendar with the words "End of Year" written on it. © Recipes for Wellbeing

 Regather your participants and take 10 minutes to open a quick sharing circle for anyone who might want to say a couple of words on the pair sharing.

-Step 7 – Leaving behind and welcoming in (5’)
+Step 7 – Leave behind and welcome in (5’)

 Bring the sharing circle to a close as a way to also help your participants move from this year onto the new year.
 Explain that you will give them another couple of prompts to reflect on for two minutes: